didi/cube-ui/document/components/docs/en-US/infinity-scroll.md

-## InfinityScroll 组件
+## InfinityScroll

 > New in 1.11.0+

 Infinity scroll component, generally is applied to a large number of list data's rendering (recommended when the data length exceeds 500).

-### 注意事项
+### Precautions

-You need to know about three concepts about `cube-infinity-scroll`，`tombstone` 、`fetch` and `render`。
+You need to know about three concepts about `cube-infinite-scroll`, `tombstone`, `fetch` and `render`.

 - tombstone

-  Regarded as a placeholder node or css skeleton node, the component has a built-in `tombstone` style, but you can create a customized `tombstone` style with `slot`.
+  Regarded as a placeholder node or CSS skeleton node, the component has a built-in `tombstone` style, but you can create a customized `tombstone` style with `slot`.

 - fetch

-  `cube-infinity-scroll` component dispatches a `fetch` event at the appropriate time to notify the user to load new data.
-The first argument to the function is `count` , which is the amount of data needed.
-You only need to call the `setItems` method of the component instance after getting the data, and the data will be loaded. __Note that your data type must be Array__.
-However, the amount of data passed in by the the user may not equal `count`, fortunately the component is smart enough to always dispatch the `fetch` event until the total amount of data you loaded is not less than `count` and will store rest data and wait for the next render.
-If you want to stop the infinity scroll, you can call the instance's `setItems` method and pass in `false`.
+  The `fetch` function is passed to the `cube-infinity-scroll` component by props.
+The component will call the `fetch` function at the appropriate time.
+The first argument of the function is `count`, which is the amount of data needed. the function must return a Promise with data (__the data type must be an Array or a falsy value).
+Since the amount of data passed in by the user may not equal `count`, fortunately the component is smart enough to always call `fetch` function until the total amount of data you load is not less than `count`, and will store more of your rest data, then wait for the next render.
+If you want to end infinite scroll, you only need return a Promise with a falsy value.

 - render

   You must implement your own `render` function and pass it to the `cube-infinity-scroll` component by props.
-The first argument to the function is the list item to be rendered, the second argument is the reusable list item dom element on the page, so this parameter may not exist when there is no reusable item dom element.
-Inside the `render` function, you can use the first argument to render the dom node of the list item, __you must return the element node__.
+The first argument to the function is the list item to be rendered, the second argument is the reusable list item DOM element on the page, so this parameter may not exist when there is no reusable item DOM element.
+Inside the `render` function, you can use the first argument to render the DOM node of the list item, __you must return the element node__.
 This component can get this element node and add it to the page.

 ### Example